 Financing your stay abroad can be a challenge!
 Here you can find information on different funding possibilities!

-* 80% of the grant will be paid at the beginning of the stay abroad
+- 80% of the calculated overall grant will be paid out right at the start of the mobility.

 Study grant recipients will continue to receive the Austrian study grant plus the financial aid for their stays abroad from the Study Grant Authority on a monthly basis.
 The financial aid for study abroad is completely independant from the Erasmus+ scholarship.
 Study grant recipients must file an application for financial aid for study abroad with the Study Grant Authority.